The Number One Reason Your Website Isn’t Ranking in Google Revealed

 What else can I do to make my site rank better in Google?

-Firstly, two of the best things you can do from a technical point of view are to make sure that your site is mobile responsive and that it has a current SSL certificate installed.
-Don’t know what this means?
-Probably best to ask your website developer.
+Firstly, two of the best things you can do from a technical SEO point of view are to make sure that your site is mobile responsive and that it has a current SSL certificate installed.

-Secondly, a great easy and reasonably fast way to start ranking for location-based search terms is to create a Google My Business listing.
+Secondly, a great easy and reasonably fast way to start ranking for location-based search terms is to create a Google Business Profile.
 Update it regularly, and make sure you clearly list all of your individual services.
 Also add some images.

-Google My Business Listings can be used for both bricks-and-mortar business locations as well as service-based businesses.
+Google Business Profils can be used for both bricks-and-mortar business locations as well as service-based businesses.
 You can opt to omit your physical address and instead insert a ‘service area’ listing all of the suburbs / areas that your business services.

-Having an up to date Google Business Listing will start driving traffic to your website faster than most other SEO activities will.
+Having an up to date Google Business Profile will start driving traffic to your website faster than most other SEO activities will and will be a significant contributor to your local SEO efforts.

 The third thing that you can do for your website to help improve its ranking in Google is to check your metadata.
 Each page should have a clear, unique page title and page description that include some keywords.
 The title should include the core keyword that they page is targeting.
 The page description should be a short one-sentence summary of what the content page is about, ideally also including the keyword.